MasGaNo/FSPromise/README.md

 --------------------------

-It offers the same methods and usage, but add a method abort() to stop all Promise chain execution.
+It offers the same methods and usage as native Promise, but add a method abort() to stop all Promise chain execution.

 It's an UMD module, so you can include it in your CommonJS/AMD project.